dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 separation can be measured as an electrical voltage that is applied between earth
 and the capacitor plate, i.e. precisely on the input side of the electrometer.
 It
 should be noted that an electrometer with a very high internal resistance is
-a
-bsolutely necessary for this experiment, as otherwise the greater current flow
+absolutely necessary for this experiment, as otherwise the greater current flow
 between the input of the electrometer and the earth leads to a charge equalization
 on the capacitor plate and the effect is therefore not visible.
 The effect is not
 visible with a conventional multimeter.
 A plastic rod is used as the body, which